U.N. to consider validity of China's claim over disputed islands

 U.S. Secretary of State Hillary Clinton urged China and Japan in September to let "cool heads" prevail in the dispute, but her pleas fell on deaf ears.

-After Japan's purchase of the islands, protests in China saw Japanese businesses looted, Japanese citizens attacked.
-Automakers and other Japanese manufacturers reported considerably lower sales in the country.
+After Japan's purchase of the islands, protests in China saw some Japanese businesses looted, Japanese citizens attacked and auto and other Japanese manufacturers reported considerably lower sales in the country.